FBI Deputy Director Andrew McCabe stepping down

 A long-time career servant, McCabe had served at the FBI since 1996 under former directors Robert Mueller and Comey.

-Trump was asked on Monday whether he knew McCabe was stepping aside and the president did not answer.
+Trump did not answer Monday when asked if he knew McCabe was stepping aside.

-White House Press Secretary Sarah Huckabee Sanders said later Monday that the White House had seen reports about McCabe stepping aside, but that Trump had no involvement in the decision.
+White House Press Secretary Sarah Huckabee Sanders said later Monday that the White House had seen reports about McCabe's decision, but that Trump had no involvement in it.

 Trump, Sanders said, "didn’t play a role in any of that process" and she referred questions to the FBI.